Pablo Fanque: Beatles fame

 In 1967, John Lennon, in composing The Beatles' "Being for the Benefit of Mr. Kite!," borrowed liberally from an 1843 playbill for Pablo Fanque's Circus Royal.
 Lennon bought the poster from an antique shop in Sevenoaks, Kent, while shooting a promotional film for the song, "Strawberry Fields Forever", in Knole Park.
 Tony Bramwell, a former Apple Records employee, recalled, "There was an antique shop close to the hotel we were using in Sevenoaks.
 John and I wandered in and John spotted this Victorian circus poster and bought it."
 The poster advertises a performance in Rochdale and announces the appearance of "Mr. J. Henderson, the celebrated somerset thrower" and "Mr. Kite" who is described as "late of Wells's Circus."
 Lennon modifies the language, singing instead, "The Hendersons will all be there/Late of Pablo Fanque's Fair/What a scene!"

 The title "Being for the Benefit of Mr. Kite!" is taken verbatim from the poster.
 The Mr. Kite referenced in the poster was William Kite, who is believed to have performed in Fanque's circus from 1843 to 1845.

 The full text of the original poster is:

 "Mr. J. Henderson" was John Henderson, a wire-walker, equestrian, trampoline artist, and clown.
 While the poster made no mention of "Hendersons" plural, as Lennon sings, John Henderson did perform with his wife Agnes, the daughter of circus owner Henry Hengler.
 The Hendersons performed throughout Europe and Russia during the 1840s and 1850s.

+A few years later, he was mentioned again in song in the lyrics of Ritz by Steve Harley & Cockney Rebel on their album The Psychomodo.
+The verse lyrics read "Couch my disease in chintz-covered kisses, Glazed calico cloth, my costume this is, Come to Pablo Fanque is in Indigo, We'll show you pastel shades of rhyme".